Israeli PM cancels UAE trip, citing disagreement with Jordan - WTMJ

 The Prime Minister’s Office said the historic visit, the first by an Israeli prime minister since the establishment of bilateral relations last year, would be rescheduled with Emirati authorities.
 The trip was meant to cement new diplomatic ties between the Mideast nations and boost the embattled Israeli leader’s re-election hopes.

-An official in the Prime Minister’s Office said that Sara Netanyahu felt unwell and was taken to Hadassah Medical Center, where she will remain hospitalized for several days.
+An official in Netanyahu’s office said she had felt unwell and was taken to the Hadassah Medical Center, where she will remain hospitalized for several days.
 The official spoke on condition of anonymity because he was not authorized to speak to the press.

-The UAE became the third Arab nation after Egypt and Jordan to establish formal diplomatic ties to Israel in August.
+The UAE became the third Arab nation after Egypt and Jordan to establish formal diplomatic ties to Israel last August.

 Netanyahu has cast himself as a seasoned statesman uniquely qualified to lead the nation through turbulent times.
 Thursday’s visit, which has been delayed several times due to coronavirus restrictions, would have possibly helped him divert attention from his upcoming corruption trial and anger over the economic fallout from the coronavirus crisis.